+E. Ordinary Proceedings Filed Pro Se by Offenders/Prisoners Pursuant to La.
+R.S.
 15:1181, et seq.
 (Prison Litigation Reform Act):

-- (1) Exhaustion of Administrative Remedies, when available, is required prior to filing suit in the parish of proper venue.
+(1) Exhaustion of administrative remedies, when available, is required before filing suit in the parish of proper venue.
 See La.
 R.S.
-15:1177C (Corrections Administrative Remedy Procedure Act), and La.
+15:1177(C) (Corrections Administrative Remedy Procedure Act) and La.
 R.S.
-15:1181 1191 (Prison Litigation Reform Act). - (2) When an offender/prisoner files a pro se complaint/petition that is not subject to judicial review under La.
+15:1181-1191 (Prison Litigation Reform Act).

+(2) When an offender/prisoner files a pro se complaint/petition that is not subject to judicial review under La.
 R.S.
-15:1177 the inmate is required to follow the procedures and law regarding civil complaints set forth in the Louisiana Code of Civil Procedure (La.
-C.C.P.), the Louisiana Civil Code (La.
-C.C.) and any other applicable law, as well as the Civil Rules of the court of proper venue, not in conflict with the Rules of this Section. - (3) Any ordinary petition filed pursuant to Louisiana Rules for District Courts (La.
-Dist.
-Ct.
-R.) Rule 9.0 must specifically comply with La.
-C.C.P. arts.
-851-893 and must set forth specific facts to support the elements of each claim pursued and must designate a physical address, not a post office box, for each party, sufficient for service of pleadings.
+15:1177, the inmate is required to follow the procedures and law regarding civil complaints set forth in the Louisiana Code of Civil Procedure, the Louisiana Civil Code, and any other applicable law, as well as the civil rules of the court of proper venue that are not in conflict with the Rules of this section.

+(3) Any ordinary petition filed pursuant to Chapter 9.0 of the Louisiana Rules for District Courts shall specifically comply with La.
+Code Civ.
+Proc. arts.
+851-893, set forth specific facts to support the elements of each claim pursued, and designate a physical address, not a post office box, for each party, sufficient for service of pleadings.